 “Keen eye.
 There’s no way he’d be getting out of that community college if it weren’t for me.
 He knows this.”
 He reached out to adjust a paperweight, and brought his hand back.
 “You seem like you’ll learn things fast.
 You’ll be alright.
 You shouldn’t let him drag you down.
 This is his project, and this is his chance.
 Don’t beat yourself up over however it goes.”

 “Thanks, sir,” Riley said.
 Bernard smiled to himself.

-Dr. Wesley popped his head in the doorway, his hand over his phone’s mouthpiece.
+Dr. Wesley popped his head in the doorway, his hand covering the mouthpiece of his phone.
 “They don’t have night vision cameras.”